 UAE boasts a huge list of attractions, but that’s not all!
 There are more new attractions in the UAE you can expect in the coming years and we’re sure it’s only getting bigger and better.

-While 2018 saw the world’s first floating hotel, Dubai frame, Warner Bros and a few more, this year too has an impressive list.
-From a zombie theme park to a massive library and London’s famous wax museum, here are right new attractions in the UAE you must look forward to.
+While 2018 saw the world’s first floating hotel, Dubai frame, Warner Bros and a few more, 2020 also has an impressive list.
+From a zombie theme park to a massive library and London’s famous wax museum, here are new attractions in the UAE you must look forward to.

 1. Zombie Theme Park